 Specific topics for each weekly MFE II Bits session will be listed by the end of the week, but you can sign up now if you know you'd like to come!
 Seats are limited.
 Please sign up only if you can commit to the session.

-Come learn basic terminal commands that would be helpful to beginners.
+The University Learning Center invites you to attend our Terminal Workshop.
+Join us to learn basic terminal commands that will be helpful to beginners.
 You'll also learn how to compile your Java and Python programs from the terminal.
 Bring your laptop to follow along and to get some practice!!
-NOTE: If you have a Windows device, please install Git Bash before coming to the session.
+NOTE: If you have a Windows device, please install Git Bash, Java, and Python before coming to the session.
+Sign-up below!

 Bio Bits is a topic-specific mini-review session that will review material from the past week's lecture(s).
 Keep up with your studies and review with us!
 Sign up weekly, topic-by-topic, below!
 Seats are limited.
 Please sign up only if you can commit to the session.